AgnieszkaRosner/be_healty_hackaton_proposal/README.md

 - Back End - collecting, storing and serving data for front end.
 - Front End - clinet site app for displaying all data.
-- Iot Bridges - back end services that are bridging between Back End and IOT Apis and services collecting requested data and string them in DB without engaing Back End.
+- Iot Bridges - back end services that are bridging between Back End and IOT Apis and services collecting requested data and send them in DB without engaing Back End.
 Additionally will acts as solver for navigtion, ect.
-Algorithm is going to take navigated data, and compare them with IOT sensors data, than store.
+Algorithm is going to take navigated data, and compare them with IOT sensors data, than store in db warehouse.

 ## TECHNOLOGY PROPOSED: